Can I use Revolut as my main bank account?

 Payments

-Many banks charge for both Direct Debits and Standing Orders but Revolut does not charge for either.
+Many banks charge for direct debits and standing orders but Revolut doesn't charge for either.

-Revolut customers are issued with a standard Visa debit card or Mastercard, depending on the type of account you sign up for (paid or unpaid subscription).
+Revolut customers are issued with a standard Visa debit card or Mastercard, depending on the type of account you sign up for (paid or unpaid).
 So the same as any other standard bank account.

 With your debit card you will be able to make purchases easily in-store or online.